BOTCoinNetwork/Botcoin/docs/botcoin_commands.rst

 - babble/peers.genesis.json : The initial validator-set
 - eth/genesis.json          : The genesis file

-It also builds all the other configuration files required to run a monetd node.
+It also builds all the other configuration files required to run a botcoin node.
 If the peer specified does not include a port, the default gossip port (1337) is used.

-.. include:: _static/includes/monetd_help_config_pull.txt
+.. include:: _static/includes/botcoin_help_config_pull.txt
     :code: bash

 Run
 ---

-The ``run`` subcommands starts the monetd node running.
+The ``run`` subcommands starts the botcoin node running.
 Whilst there are legacy parameters ``--babble.*`` and ``--eth.*``, we strongly recommend that they are not used.
 The equivalent changes can be made in the configuration files.

-.. include:: _static/includes/monetd_help_run.txt
+.. include:: _static/includes/botcoin_help_run.txt
     :code: bash